ferpoble2/Relief_Creator/readme.md

 # How to run tests

-The project include inside the folder `test` different types of tests that check the functionality of the program.
+The project includes inside the folder `test` different types of tests that check the functionality of the program.
 These tests were written using the unit tests library of the Python language.

 To run the tests, add the root directory of the project to the PYTHONPATH variable and then execute the following command inside the root folder of the project: